 For example, if there’s a sudden demand for Perth townhomes for rent then your property manager will know and will be able to tell you more about the tenants looking to rent that type of home.

-Once you’ve bought the property, the property manager can then help you with finding tenants.
-During your working relationship together, you can also ask the property manager for advice regarding your responsibilities as a landlord, your rights, and property law.
+Once you’ve bought the property, the property manager can then help you find tenants.
+You can also ask the property manager for advice regarding your responsibilities as a landlord, your rights, and property law during your working relationship together.
 Property management teams can also take care of maintenance in your property during the tenancy.

 4. Carry Out Necessary Checks Before Buying